tkvangorder/intelli-flix/README.md

 - [x] Implement a popup dialog that is enabled when there is a selection in the editor.
 This dialog will allow the user to add optional instructions and will send both the selected code and the instructions to chatGPT's code editor API, replace the contents of the editor with the response, and then close the dialog.
 - [x] Add a settings page to allow users to configure the API key.
-- [x] Figure out how to call the chatGPT API from a background thread, so we don't freeze the UI.
+- [x] Figure out how to call the chatGPT API from a background thread, so we don't freeze the UI. field.
+- [ ] Document the plugin

+## Future Considerations & Known Issues
+- [ ] Fix the code suggestion dialog so that it does not close when the user uses arrow keys inside the prompt text
 - [ ] Provide usage feedback from chatGPT response into IDE.
 Maybe in status bar at the bottom of the IDE?
-- [ ] Fix the code suggestion dialog so that it does not close when the user uses arrow keys inside the prompt text field.
-- [ ] Document the plugin

-## Future Considerations

 - [ ] Add button to accept the chatGPT response and close the dialog rather than blinding replacing the existing selection.
 - [ ] Add a prompt/instruction history and allow the user to recall previous prompts.
 - [ ] Experiment with different prompts that could augment the user's prompts/instructions.
 For example, we could add "Always format your responses as markdown" and then render the results in the tools window.